MoritzHST/meshlab-abstraction/README.md

 ### MeshLab

-The concrete MeshLab backend is based on the usage of the libary PyMeshLab.
-As the name suggests, it is a Python libary.
-Therefor the service is written in Python.
-To be able to access the functionality the libary Flask was used to build a simplified REST-API.
+The concrete MeshLab backend is based on the usage of the library PyMeshLab.
+As the name suggests, it is a Python library.
+Therefore the service is written in Python.
+To be able to access the functionality the library Flask was used to build a simplified REST-API.
 This REST-API does also not completely fulfill the REST standard.